What is Strong Customer Authentication? #

 What Chargent Features Use SCA? #

-Take Payments Component in Communities: Take Payments Component is part of our Platform Edition.
+Take Payments Component in Communities: The Take Payments component is part of our Platform Edition.
 It allows you to add a payform within your community site.
-Your users can access their account information, allowing them to sign into your community portal and make their payment using your payform.
+Your users can access their account information, allowing them to sign in to your community portal and pay using your payform.

 Testing SCA #

 Each Gateway uses its own 3DS test credit card numbers to allow for testing before rolling it out.
 These are different from the test credit cards provided for standard testing.
 You should always test in Sandbox before rolling out to Production in order to make sure all customizations still work as expected in your Org.

 To test using a Payment Request, you want to be sure you have the Chargent Payment Request feature set up as outlined in our documentation.